Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

+The exact value of the cutoff bandwidth is unimportant and may be chosen flexibly as long as this inequality is satisfied.

-We now consider implications of the SNR analysis (specifically equations (\ref{eq:SNR_1_QLamp}) and (\ref{eq:SNR_psi_param})) for a search using resonators.
-This discussion guides the formation of value functions for the search optimization in Section \ref{sec:scan_opt}.
+We now consider implications of the SNR analysis for a resonator search using quantum-limited readout.
+This discussion guides the matching network optimization in Section \ref{sec:scan_opt}.

 Consider placement of two resonators of the same Q: one resonator at frequency $\nu_{r1}=\nu_{\rm DM}^{0}$ and the other at a frequency $\nu_{r2}$ close to $\nu_{\rm DM}^{0}$ (i.e. $|\nu_{\rm DM}^{0}-\nu_{r2}| \ll \nu_{r2}$), but still several resonator bandwidths away.
-The transmission is described by the Lorentzian in equation (\ref{eq:S21}).
-If, at each frequency $\nu$ of the integral in eq. (\ref{eq:SNR_1_QLamp}), the transmitted thermal noise power is much larger than the quantum noise, $|S_{21}^{(1)}(\nu)|^{2} n(\nu) \equiv |S_{21}^{(1)}(\nu,\nu_{r})|^{2} n(\nu) \gg 1$, so the SNR is approximately the same for both circuits.
-The conclusion is that, if the transmitted thermal noise is larger than the quantum noise, then an off-resonance circuit gives the same sensitivity to dark matter as an on-resonance circuit.
-Equivalently, one may observe that a single resonator is sensitive, without degradation from quantum noise, \emph{not only to the dark-matter search frequencies within the resonator bandwidth, but also to frequencies past the resonator rolloff.}
+If, at each frequency $\nu$ of the integral in eq. (\ref{eq:SNR_1_QLamp}), the transmitted thermal noise power is much larger than the quantum noise so that $|S_{21}^{(1)}(\nu,\nu_{r})|^{2} n(\nu) \gg 1$, then the SNR is approximately the same for both circuits.
+In other words, the off-resonance receiver gives the same sensitivity to dark matter as the on-resonance receiver. \emph{Equivalently, one may observe that a single resonator is sensitive, without degradation from quantum noise, not only to the dark-matter search frequencies within the resonator bandwidth, but also to frequencies past the resonator rolloff.}

-The physics of this process is displayed in Fig. \ref{fig:SensitivityBandwidth}.
-The narrowband resonator transmission (black), $|S_{21}^{(1)}(\nu,\nu_{r})|^{2}$, which determines the dark-matter signal power at the input of the amplifier, possesses the same shape as the thermal noise (green) because the thermal noise is filtered by the same matching network.
-As such, the SNR remains constant (as effectively determined by the ratio of the two shapes), as a function of dark-matter frequency detuning from resonance, as long as the thermal noise is greater than the quantum noise (dark red line).
-The regime over which this is the case is termed the ``sensitivity bandwidth'' (dashed blue lines) and can be considerably larger than the resonator bandwidth (dashed purple lines) when the thermal occupation is much larger than unity, $n(\nu_{r}) \gg 1$.
+The physics of this process is displayed in Fig. \ref{fig:SensitivityBandwidth}, where we plot the noise as a function of frequency.
+For a dark-matter voltage drive of fixed strength (\ref{eq:SVV_DM}), the signal power at the amplifier input follows the resonator line shape (gray dotted line).
+The thermal noise (green line) possesses the same response shape.
+As such, the SNR remains approximately constant as a function of frequency (as dictated by the ratio of the gray and green lines), as long as the thermal noise is greater than the quantum noise (dark red line).
+The regime over which the thermal noise is larger is displayed between the dashed blue lines and can be considerably larger than the resonator bandwidth (dashed purple lines).
+We quantify the regime of undegraded sensitivity in Section \ref{sssec:res_match_opt} with the metric of sensitivity bandwidth.